The asterion is the junction on the side of the posteroinferior calvarium where three sutures meet:

 Biphenotypic sinonasal sarcoma, initially named low-grade sinonasal sarcoma with neural and myogenic features, is a rare and only recently described low-grade sarcoma of the nasal and paranasal sinuses.
 The tumor exhibits both neural and myogenic differentiation and thus can be problematic to di...

 Black eyebrow sign is the description given on plain facial radiographs to intra-orbital air 1.

 Air rises into the most superior aspect of the orbit, almost always in the context of a facial fracture, in a linear fashion, giving the appearance of an eyebrow.
 The fracture is usually an orbital b...

-The black turbinate sign refers to an area of non-enhancing mucosa on MRI in a patient with angioinvasive fungal sinus infection / rhinocerebral mucormycosis.
+The black turbinate sign refers to the non-enhancement of nasal turbinates in a patient with acute invasive fungal rhinosinusitis.